 Generally, in order to establish a claim for hostile-environment based on gender under Title VII of the Civil Rights Act of 1964, a plaintiff must prove (1) that the harassment was unwelcome, (2) that the harassment was based on sex, (3) that the harassing conduct was sufficiently severe or pervasive to affect the “terms, conditions, or privileges of employment, or any matter directly or indirectly related to employment,” and (4) that either (a) the harassment was committed by a supervisor, or (b) the employer, through its agents or supervisory personnel, knew or should have known of the harassment and failed to take immediate and appropriate corrective action.

 Employers often attack the third element, arguing that what the plaintiff went through simply was not bad enough– that it was not “severe or pervasive” enough to make them liable.
-However, as the employment law attorneys at The Spitz Law Firm know, sometimes several “petty” incidents can add up to a hostile work environment claim.
+However, as the employment law attorneys at Spitz, The Employee’s Law Firm know, sometimes several “petty” incidents can add up to a hostile work environment claim.

 Such was the case in Hall v.
 City of Chicago.
 The Plaintiff, Anna Hall was a female plumber working in the House Drain Inspectors Division of Chicago’s Department of Sewers, in which she was the only female.
 Hall sued the city, alleging that because her supervisor assigned her menial work, prohibited her coworkers from interacting with her, and made statements to her co-workers about her such as “[I] ought to slap that woman sitting out there,” “I could slap that woman and get a promotion,” and “[I] ought to go postal on that woman,” that he had created a hostile work environment based on Hall’s gender.
 The City argued that none of the supervisor’s conduct, viewed individually, was objectionable, carving out each alleged act of discrimination and explaining why it was neither severe nor pervasive, and the district court agreed, granting summary judgment for the City.